David Carpenter, Owner

 Kelly completed her residency at the Brew-Finch Funeral Homes in Auburn, New York.
 She then moved to the Southern Tier area, working as a funeral director for two different firms for a period of two and half years.
 Kelly joined the staff of Phillips Funeral Home & Cremation Service in March of 2012.
 Kelly is also a funeral director for Carpenter's Funeral Home LLC in Corning and Carpenter-Flint Funeral Home in Addison.

-Kelly has grown to love living in the Corning area and plans to make the Corning area her home.
-She is engaged, soon to be married.
-Kelly is a member of the Corning Rotary Club, participating on the Membership Committee and Habitat for Humanity Committee.
-Kelly is also a member of the Salvation Army Board.
+Kelly and her husband Dan reside in Corning.
+They are very active in the greater Corning community.
+Kelly is an All Saints Parish parishioner member of the Corning Rotary Club, participating on the Membership Committee and Habitat for Humanity Committee and is a member of the Salvation Army Board.
 In her spare time, she loves going to the gym, being outside, reading, cooking and spending quality time with her family and friends.

 Kelly said, “I am so proud of my profession and what I do for others.
 There is no feeling more rewarding than knowing you've made a family's difficult time that much easier.
 I strive every day to continue to learn and grow as a funeral director.”